 Discover the Value of Your Dolls

 The overall doll market has regular ups and downs.
-One doll may do fantastic for a few years, then slowly sink unexpectedly.
+One doll may do fantastic for a few years, then sink unexpectedly.
 This makes the challenge of valuing your dolls even more difficult.

 The first step to discovering the value of dolls in your collection is knowing how to identify the dolls.
 It does no good to try and look up a market value if you don't have at least a general idea of the material, year, and style of a doll.
 Be sure to look for any marks or tags as these can take a lot of guesswork out of the process.